jeffreyleblanc/linux-knowledge/nvim--usage.md

 ## Next To Figure Out

+* more movement
+    * half and full page
+    * centering on a line
+* patterns of saving file changes like emacs does by default
+* improve search skills/docs
+    * also how to enter insert mode on a search item
-* improve search and replace skills/docs
+* improve replace skills/docs
 * confirm `:e path` reuses buffers?
 * comment/uncomment for selections for:
     * python